Signs Your New Girlfriend or Boyfriend Doesn't Like Your Kids

-In this sense, for a moment I thought it would be a good idea that my children would indeed have Internet and TV in their room to avoid complications.
-Looking back, this line of thinking was already screwed up.
-I hoped for so long that my girlfriend, my children, and me would just be able to relax and watch TV together.
-We tried once or twice, but then it was forced.
+For awhile, I thought it would be a good idea that my children would have their own Internet and TV in their room to avoid complications.
+Looking back, this line of thinking was screwed up.
+I hoped for so long that we'd all just be able to relax and watch TV together.
+We tried once or twice, but it was forced.
 We never succeeded in having nice evenings together as a family.

-3. Your Partner Would Love to Go on a Trip With You . . . but Only Without the Children.
+4. Your Partner Would Love to Go on a Trip With You . . . but Only Without the Children

-We all don't have enough free time, and we all cherish our leisure time, and yes, it's a good idea to spend time with your partner without the children . . . but when he or she never wants to go anywhere with you and your children together, be sure that your partner is not really accepting your children as a part of his or her life!
+We all don't have enough free time, and we all cherish our leisure time, and yes, it's a good idea to spend time with your partner without the children . . . but when he or she never wants to go anywhere with you and your children together, this is a very bad sign.

-My ex loved to go places, and when she first came to live in Belgium, we made a trip almost every weekend to somewhere new.
-(Yes I know you think Belgium is a boring country, but you are mistaken — Bruges, Antwerp, Ghent, Leuven, and Mechelen are all very nice cities — but that's another story :) ).
+My girlfriend loved to go places, and when she first came to live in Belgium, we made a trip almost every weekend to somewhere new.
 We only went a few times to places together with the children.
 And every time it was a disaster.

 On another occasion we went to a theme park.
-This was in the very beginning of our relationship.
 The children loved it and my girlfriend actually tried to enjoy herself, but when she noticed that I wanted to do some attractions with my kids that she didn't like, she became very upset.
 The bottom line was, again, that she found it very hard to cope with the fact that sometimes I wanted to give precedence to the wishes of my children.
-Alas, I was too much in love and too naïve to let go of her then :(
+Alas, I was too much in love and too naïve to let go of her then. :(

-4. Your Partner Is Jealous With Your Children!
+5. Your Partner Is Jealous of Your Children